22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/deloitte-llm-hallucination-case/README.md

 This was **not** a “model hallucination” issue.
 It was a **governance failure** arising from missing controls and oversight.

+This failure was *structurally predictable* based on known LLM behavior.
+Therefore, accountability rests with the governance design, not the model.
 > **What is foreseeable must be governed.**